Gonzalomarcylabschool/AKOMA-Curriculum-2022/unit-4/Lecture-4-review/lecture-notes.md

 1. **It will come up in interviews.** They will often be tasked to design and implement a class, possibly multiple classes, that interact with each other.

 2. **It is foundational for future units.** Unit X (Data Structures and Algorithms) will rely heavily on this unit as fellows will be expected to create their own abstract data structures using classes.
 Units 5 (DOM) and 6 (AJAX) can utilize classes for organization purposes.
 Unit 7 will review classes as fellows learn about MVC in server-side applications.
-Finally, Unit 8 (React) can be taught exclusively using functions, but it's good to touch on legacy React classes.
+Finally, Unit 8 (React) can be taught, exclusively using functions, but it's good to touch on legacy React classes.
 3. **It will come up on the job.** This is perhaps the most important reason to spend time with this unit.
 As companies build applications to scale, it’s very like they will use classes in their code-base to organize better, encapsulate, and abstract their logic.

 ## What is an object

-An object is a data type inside that consist of propperties.
+An object is a data type inside that consist of properties.
 These properties are made of key-value pairs.
-The key will usually be the name of the property, and the value will of the data or function that we store inside of the property.
-Let take a look an an example of this.
+The key will usually be the property's name, and the value will of the data or function that we store inside the property.
+Let's take a look at an example of this.

 ```js
 const obj = {